-Our work is consentrated into the three pillars of our mission statement; Creation, Community, Culture and collaborations with organizations and institutions that align with the Nueva Esperanza vision.
+Our work is concentrated into the three pillars of our mission statement; Creation, Community, Culture, and collaborations with organizations and institutions that align with the Nueva Esperanza vision.

 - Voces de Esperanza: a partnership management arrangement of a 36 Unit Development located on the corner of Franklin St and Chestnut St. The partnership includes Nueva Esperanza, Inc., and the tenants – together recognized as the Voces Corporation.
 The Valley Opportunity Council (VOC) is the managing partner and majority interest holder of the development.
 The current arrangement preserves the rights for tenants to have a say in important matters that concern the partnership.
 This model allows residents a voice in the operations of the building they live in.